 Do you like Wagyu (Japanese beef)?
 I DO!
 Actually, I am not a big meat eater but I enjoy Gyu-don because I use good quality Japanese beef.
-As you see, the ingredients of this dish are beef and onion, it’s kinda fast food.
-Same as western style fast food shops, there are so many gyu-don shops here in Japan.
+As you see, the main ingredients are beef and onion.
+So simple.
+There are so many gyu-don shops here in Japan.
 For me, Gyu-don is a comfort and satisfying fast food.
-The cooking process of this dish is very simple, choose the good quality meat as much as possible and simmer until the sauce and the juice from onion absorb into the meat.
-To add extra flavor (and happiness!), I usually add soft-boiled or seasoned egg on top.
+The cooking process of this dish is very simple.
+Please choose the good quality beef as much as possible and simmer until the sauce and the juice from beef and onion all blend.
+In this recipe, I put mitsuba leaves on top.
+This is a Japanese parsley and has unique minty flavor.
+To add extra flavor (and happiness!), I recommend to add soft-boiled or seasoned egg on top.
 If you are interested in making the seasoned egg, please check here.
-Enjoy Japanese cooking!
+Enjoy Gyu-don!

 Ingredients (2 servings):